CompArchCam/optiwise/README.md

 # OptiWISE
-OptiWISE is a profiling tool providing granular CPI and IPC analysis of programs.
+OptiWISE is a profiling tool providing granular Cycles per Instruction (CPI) and Instructions per Cycle (IPC) analysis of x86-64 and AArch64 Linux programs.
 It combines the information from two runs of the program: one using low-overhead sampling, and the other using high-overhead dynamic instrumentation.
 The results of these two runs are then combined to give per instruction, per basic block, per loop, and per function overheads.

 # Building